northern-lyt/Snake-Game/README.md

 # Snake-Game
 Game developed in python using pygame module.
 ## How to run
-install pygame module using: '''pip install pygame'''
+install pygame module using:
+'''
+pip install pygame
+'''